Testing fixtures

 Prefer exact support and inventory equality for small cases.
 Use deterministic

-writer membership when exact support is too large.
-Keep rdkit_only cases as
+writer membership when exact support is too large and the deterministic writer

-known gaps while they fail.
-Do not promote uncertain mined cases.
+cases as known gaps while they fail.
+Do not promote

 Maintenance checklist